USSBA/hubzone-webmap/README.md

 The HUBZone-WebMap is licensed permissively under the Apache License v2.0.
 A copy of that license is distributed with this software.

 This project may use Google APIs.
-The Google API are license under their Google API's [terms and conditions](https://developers.google.com/maps/terms).
+The Google API are licensed under their Google API's [terms and conditions](https://developers.google.com/maps/terms).

 ## Contributing
 We welcome contributions.
 Please read [CONTRIBUTING](CONTRIBUTING.md) for how to contribute.